arslanbht/noderex/DEMO.md

 # NodeRex Framework Demo

-## 🎉 Framework Successfully Created!
+## 🎉 Framework Successfully Created and Tested!

-The NodeRex framework has been successfully built and tested.
-Here's what we've accomplished:
+The NodeRex framework has been successfully built, cleaned, and tested.
+The routing issues have been resolved, and the framework is now fully functional!

+## ✅ What We Fixed

+1. **Removed Application Code from Framework** - Deleted example controllers (UserController, PostController), models (User), and routes from the framework repository.
+The framework now contains ONLY base classes and tools.

+2. **Fixed Routing System** - Resolved middleware ordering issue where 404 handler was preventing routes from registering.
+Error handling now sets up after routes are registered.

+3. **Fixed Controller Loading** - Updated Router to use `process.cwd()` for controller imports so applications can load their own controllers properly.

+4. **Created Demo Application** - Built a separate demo app at `C:\Users\mohammad.arslan_beac\Desktop\noderex-demo-app` that properly uses the framework.

+5. **All Tests Passing** - See `TESTING-REPORT.md` for complete test results.

+## Framework Features

 ## ✅ Completed Features